r-oc/suckless/README.md

   - CFACTS
   - PERTAG

+# st
-# st - simple terminal
+st - simple terminal
 ============================

 st is a simple terminal emulator for X which sucks less.

 patches